-Due to the current ongoing COVID-19 outbreak in the UK and the recent announcement asking for people to stay at home, all our services are severely affected.
+Due to the current ongoing COVID-19 outbreak in the UK and the November announcement asking for people to stay at home, all our services are severely affected.
 We are restricting face-to-face consultations to essential services only, services are running but you must phone before attending.

 All axess areas now have access to the full range of online services, including: